Raksha-Srinivasan/Brain-Tumor-Segmentation/README.md

 5.Apply WaterShed algorithm.

-6.Use morphological techniques to locate the final tumor cells.
+6.Use morphological techniques to locate the final tumor cell.